timlindeberg/tlang/documentation/5_Types.md

 `tlang` is a statically typed language meaning that types are checked at compile time.
 This means that every variable has to have a type and every function needs a return type.
-However, always declaring types manually can be tedious and can also reduce readability in many cases where the type is duplicate, for instance when constructing a new value.
+However, always declaring types manually can be tedious and can also reduce readability in many cases, especially where the type is duplicated, for instance when constructing a new value.
 Because of this `tlang` supports type inference.

 ## Primitive types